liamdkn/DataScience/README.md

 <h1>Data Science & Machine Learing Portfolio</h1>

 <h2>Introduction</h2>
-Welcome to my Data Science and Machine Learing portifilo!
+Welcome to my Data Science and Machine Learing portifilo!<br>
-My name is Liam Durkan and I am on track to graduate from South East Technological University, with a BSc(Honours) in Software Development.
+My name is Liam Durkan and I am on track to graduate from South East Technological University, with a BSc(Honours) in Software Development<br>
-Connect with me on [LinkedIn](https://www.linkedin.com/in/liamdurkan/) Have a look at my [GitHub](https://www.github.com/liamdkn/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/liamdurkan/)<br> Have a look at my [GitHub](https://www.github.com/liamdkn/)<br>

 <h2>About Me</h2>

+<h4>Technological Expierences<h4>
+    highlight technologies more, highlioght skills,
+    summary of technologies, and expand on for each section

 <h4>Education</h4>
     Software Development BSc(Honours) - South East Technological University